CiscoDevNet/sastre/README.md

     % sdwan --version
     Sastre-Pro Version 1.8.
 Catalog: 63 configuration items, 12 realtime items.

-Tasks only available on Sastre-Pro are labeled as such in the [Introduction](#introduction) section.
+Tasks only available on Sastre-Pro are labeled as such in the [Introduction](#introduction) section below.

 ## Introduction

-Sastre has a set of base parameters as well as task-specific arguments.
+Sastre can be installed via pip, as a container or cloned from the git repository.
+Please refer to the [Installing](#installing) section for details.

-The command line is structured as follows:
+The command line is structured as a set of base parameters, the task specification followed by task-specific parameters:

     sdwan <base parameters> <task> <task-specific parameters>

-Currently available tasks:
+Base parameters define global options such as verbosity level, vManage credentials, etc.

+Task indicates the operation to be performed.
+The following tasks are currently available:
 - Backup: Save vManage configuration items to a local backup.
 - Restore: Restore configuration items from a local backup to vManage.
 - Delete: Delete configuration items on vManage.